jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 #### Concept

 This is a preliminary description of the concept.
 The details are still to be worked out.
-It could be that in practice, when the new computer language is up and running, the details that have to be solved, will come to light straight away.
+It could be that in practice, when Encircle is up and running, the details that have to be solved, will come to light straight away.

 In other programming languages there are *getters* and *setters*, which are also called *properties*.
 Those are replaced by the fact, that any related object has a set of system commands, such as __Get Object__ and __Set Object__, that can be extended with extra code around the __Get__ and __Set__ actions.